ygorcosta/wedeploy.com/node/electric/src/pages/blog/investing-in-the-team-is-investing-in-the-product/index.md

 As 2017 was coming to a close, we had lots of momentum in our product.
 Many features were in the pipeline and development was moving quickly.

 In parallel, we knew it had been almost a year since the team synced up together in the same space, and as a globally distributed team, this was a major concern of ours.
-We debated if it was worth pausing production and paying for the whole team to come to Los Angeles, but at the end of the day, we felt it was important for one primary reason: team comes first.
+We debated if it was worth pausing production and flying the whole team to Los Angeles, but at the end of the day, we felt it was important for one primary reason: people come first.

 <figure>
   <img src="/images/blog/post-20--0.jpg" alt="Prioritizing team">
 </figure>

-> A team is more than just a collection of employees, it is a unified power equipped for accomplishing goals.
+> A team is more than just a collection of employees, it is a unified power designed to accomplish goals.

 This means it is not just a piece of equipment; it is a living organism composed of human beings that needs to be nurtured and maintained.
 We decided it would not just be worth it, but even critical, for us to set aside this time to build up the team and set our eyes on the goals of this year **together**.